Oliver-Djurhuus/jenkins-dynamic-dropdown/README.md

 Choice parameters for running Jenkins Pipelines that changes based on external factors are handy in cases where the parameters relies on third parties.

-In the recent versions of Jenkins security has become more enforced and for good reasons so.
+In the recent versions of Jenkins security has become better enforced and for good reasons so.
 This solution works within the default restrictions with the caveat of a required job to be scheduled on the OS.
 Also, this solution does not rely on the Pipeline to be pre-run, a Seed Job or such, for the parameters to update.

 ## Strategy